maysam-orouskhani/ADAM-Challenge/README.md

 # ADAM-Challenge
 Rank 4 in ADAM Challenge Live Leaderboard (Aneurysm Detection And segMentation Challenge) for the Segmentation Task.
-Deep Learning-based Models for Intracranial Aneurysm Segmentation
+Pre-trained Models for Intracranial Aneurysm Segmentation and Detection.